 Push walkers with a wagon feature tend to get used for longer because children as old as 5 or 6 often enjoy transporting their toys from room to room.

+Which push walker is best?
 The 5 best push walkers for babies and toddlers

 Now that we’ve gone over a bit about push walkers and push wagons, let’s get to the fun part – choosing the right one.